Carboplatin and Bevacizumab for Recurrent Ependymoma

 Primary Purpose: Treatment

-|Official Title:||Phase II Trial of Carboplatin and Bevacizumab for the Treatment of Recurrent Low-Grade and Anaplastic Supratentorial, Infratentorial and Spinal Cord Ependymoma in Adults|
+|Official Title:||Phase II Trial of Carboplatin and Bevacizumab for the Treatment of Recurrent Low-Grade and Anaplastic Supratentorial, Infratentorial and Spinal Cord Ependymoma in Adults: A Multi-Center Trial|

-|Study Start Date:||March 2011|
+|Study Start Date:||October 2015|

-|Estimated Primary Completion Date:||March 2016 (Final data collection date for primary outcome measure)|
+|Estimated Primary Completion Date:||July 2018 (Final data collection date for primary outcome measure)|

 Hide Detailed Description

 Ependymomas are glial based tumors arising from the ependymal lining of the ventricular system and central canal of the spinal cord These tumors affect both adults and children and represent approximately 1.2%-7.8% of all intracranial cancers.
 Currently, the standard therapy for newly diagnosed low-grade ependymoma includes total surgical excision, when possible, followed by radiation therapy.
 Complete surgical resection is often not possible because of the location of the tumor and the concern for damage to surrounding eloquent brain during surgery.
 The situation is even more critical for patients with anaplastic ependymomas because of the higher proliferative rate and greater propensity for tumor infiltration into surrounding normal brain, preventing any possibility of complete tumor removal by surgery.